This blog was updated on 12/29/20

 - Dealing with children or pets

-While distracted driving laws don’t explicitly address these behaviors, distracted driving is any activity that diverts a driver’s attention away from operating his or her vehicle.
+While distracted driving laws don’t explicitly address these behaviors, distracted driving includes any activity that diverts a driver’s attention away from operating his or her vehicle.

 Aggressive Representation for Boston Crash Victims